What is Six Sigma project management?

 To eliminate waste in your operations, you can ask yourself the following questions:

-• Do I need 5 people to put the pizza together and serve it, or can 1 person prepare a pizza while the others serve the customers?
+• Do I need 5 people to put the pizza together and serve it, or can a single person prepare a pizza while the others serve the customers?

 • How many suppliers do I really need?